-The connection between a transceiver port on the E-Que card and a PD2203 splitter is accomplished with standard 4-pair CAT-5 data cable with RJ-45 connectors.
+The connection between a transceiver port on the E-Que card and a PD2203 or FSII-SPL splitter is accomplished with standard 4-pair CAT-5 data cable with RJ-45 connectors.
 It is connected to the port labeled MATRIX on the splitter.
 The splitter must be locally powered via its DC IN connector, using the in-line external universal power supply.

-The RJ-45 ports on the splitter labeled "1" through "5" are the connections to the FS-TA transceivers.
+The RJ-45 ports on the splitter labeled "1" through "5" are the connections to the FS- TCVR (TA) transceivers.